anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 2. Configuration settings/features/capabilities will be baseline<br>
 3. Test runs using reference model VNFs will validate RA chosen by the VNF-supplier meets developer needs<br>
 4. Verification decisions will be based on data
+5. Test harness is “compatible”, or “conforms” to testing against standard interfaces and services

 <a name="8.2.3"></a>
 ### 8.2.3 Governance